Find the University’s ownership incentive programs, rental resources, transportation options and more to enhance the quality of life for residents.

 Marshall Street

-At the heart of the University Hill area is the Crouse-Marshall business district, also known as Marshall Street or M Street, a bustling commercial district that features a diverse mix of local eateries, specialty shops, and services.
-The ‘Street’ serves area residents; local professionals; students from Syracuse University, SUNY Environmental Science and Forestry, and SUNY Upstate Medical University, as well as the many visitors to the area each day.
+At the heart of the University Hill area is the Crouse-Marshall business district, which features a diverse mix of local eateries, specialty shops, and services, including a USPS location.
+Marshall Street serves area residents, local professionals, and students along with many visitors to the area each day.
 The main thoroughfares of South Crouse Avenue and Marshall Street are where the campus meets the community.
 Nearby and just north on Crouse Avenue is the intersection at East Genesee Street, which features retail and cultural spaces, the Syracuse Stage complex, and Phoebe’s Restaurant.
-Visit the East Genesee Regent Association for more information.

 Nottingham Plaza